Gkbinqi/CS106L/notes/lec07_Classes.md

 ##### object-oriented-programming

 * Object-oriented-programming is centered around objects
   * Focuses on design and implementation of classes!
-* Classes are the user-defined types that can be declared as an object!
+  * Classes are the user-defined types that can be declared as an object
+  * Containers are classes defined in the STL

 ##### struct & class

-struct is a class without **access restriction** & member functions
+* struct is a class without **access restriction**
+  * In assignment we will see this point

 ##### public, protected, private